Lots of you had questions. Here's the why behind the FlyRank Internship, plus a live Q&A. Read the post (opens in a new tab).

 What this track proves.

-This track is for people who like systems, data, integrations, and the parts of software users do not always see.
-You will design API contracts, model data, handle background work, and use AI to move faster while still owning correctness.
+This track is for people who like systems, data, and the parts of AI products users do not always see.
+You will design API contracts, retrieval-backed answer flows, structured outputs, tool-calling workflows, and evaluation harnesses while owning correctness and failure handling.

 Pace